 In the present case, reducing the thickness of the plate panel without modifying the size of other structural components for the deck may be inadequate.
-Because for materials with the same E-modulus, the critical buckling stress is proportional to plate thickness.
+Because for materials with the same Young's (elastic) modulus, the critical buckling stress is proportional to plate thickness.